fernandopoli/fernandopoli/README.md

 <!--<img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />-->

-- 🔭 I’m currently working on This is a top secret but it is huge...
+- 🔭 I’m currently working on...
+This is a top secret but it is huge...

 - 🌱 I’m always learning something new, like design trends and technologies (vue, react).